wptrainingteam/learn-wp-content/tutorials/wp-multisite-04-developing.md

 Before we get started, it's worth noting that there are a couple of different naming conventions used in the WordPress codebase when it comes to multisite.

-WordPress multisite was originally known as WordPress MU (or WordPress multi-user), and some multisite related functions and hooks still use the `wpmu_` prefix.
-Additionally, because WordPress was originally a blogging platform, most of the original code was written using the keyword `blog` when referring to different sites on the network.
-As WordPress MU became WordPress multisite, most new multisite related functions referred to `sites` on the network, but some functions still use the old termininolgy of `blogs`.
+WordPress multisite was originally known as [WordPress MU](https://codex.wordpress.org/WordPress_MU) (or WordPress multi-user), and many multisite related functions and hooks use the `wpmu_` prefix.

+Additionally, some functions are named based on the old terminology which described multiple “blogs” on a “site”.
+This has since been updated to describe multiple “sites” on a “network” instead, but some old terminology still lives on in some function names.

 ## Useful functions

 When you're developing a product to support a multisite network, there are a some of useful internal functions and hooks worth knowing.

-The first is the is_multsite function.
+The first is the [is_multsite](https://developer.wordpress.org/reference/functions/is_multisite/) function.
 This function will return true if multisite is enabled, and is probably the most widely used function related to multisite.
-As mentioned earlier, if you do a search through the WordPress codebase for uses of the is_multsite function, you'll see that it's used in a number of places, to either perform specific tasks in the context of a multisite network, or to restrict functionality only to multisite networks.
+If you do a search through the WordPress codebase for uses of the is_multsite function, you'll see that it's used in a number of places, to either perform specific tasks in the context of a multisite network, or to restrict functionality only to multisite networks.

 There are also some common functions that are useful when developing administration interfaces for a multisite network:

-- is_super_admin can be used to check if the currently logged-in user is a Network Administrator on the network.
+- [is_super_admin](https://developer.wordpress.org/reference/functions/is_super_admin/) can be used to check if the currently logged-in user is a Network Administrator on the network.
-- is_network_admin is the multisite equivalent of the is_admin function, and determines whether the current request is for the network administrative interface.
+- [is_network_admin](https://developer.wordpress.org/reference/functions/is_network_admin/) is the multisite equivalent of the is_admin function, and determines whether the current request is for the network administrative interface.
-- network_admin_url is the multisite equivalent of the admin_url function, and allows you to create URLs relative to the admin area of the network.
+- [network_admin_url](https://developer.wordpress.org/reference/functions/network_admin_url/) is the multisite equivalent of the admin_url function, and allows you to create URLs relative to the admin area of the network.
 This is useful for redirecting to different areas of the network admin dashboard.

 When working with site content, there are some functions that are widely used.

-is_main_site determines whether the current site is the main site of the current network or not.
+[is_main_site](https://developer.wordpress.org/reference/functions/is_main_site/) determines whether the current site is the main site of the current network or not.

-Next there is the get_sites() function, which will return a list of sites matching requested arguments.
-Then there is switch_to_blog, which allows you to switch to a different site in the network, restore_current_blog which restores the current site after you've switched to a different sitem and get_current_blog_id, which returns the ID of the current site.
+Next there is the [get_sites](https://developer.wordpress.org/reference/functions/get_sites/) function, which will return a list of sites matching requested arguments.

+Then there is [switch_to_blog](https://developer.wordpress.org/reference/functions/switch_to_blog/), which allows you to switch to a different site in the network, [restore_current_blog](https://developer.wordpress.org/reference/functions/restore_current_blog/) which restores the current site after you've switched to a different sitem and [get_current_blog_id](https://developer.wordpress.org/reference/functions/get_current_blog_id/), which returns the ID of the current site.

 Using these functions, you can perform actions across the network.